menu

 Overview

 Richfield Springs is a very small village located in the state of New York.
 With a population of 1,093 people and just one neighborhood, Richfield Springs is the 752nd largest community in New York.
-Richfield Springs has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Richfield Springs was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Richfield Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Richfield Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Richfield Springs is a village of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Richfield Springs who work in management occupations (11.61%), maintenance occupations (9.88%), and office and administrative support (9.01%).

 Of important note, Richfield Springs is also a village of artists.
 Richfield Springs has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Richfield Springs’s character.